shiftgeist/fast-cli-interval/readme.md

 ## Install

-Ensure you have [Node.js](https://nodejs.org) version 12.20+ installed.
+Ensure you have [Node.js](https://nodejs.org) version 14+ installed.
 Then run the following:

 ```sh
 npm install --global fast-cli
 ```

-*This project uses Puppeteer under the hood.
-Most [install issues](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md) are related to that.*
+_This project uses Puppeteer under the hood.
+Most [install issues](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md) are related to that._

 ## Usage